Explainable Online Unsupervised Anomaly Detection for Cyber-Physical Systems via Causal Discovery from Time Series: CAUSAL DISCOVERY FOR OUAD

 We assume to have two datasets of $N$ time series observed over a horizon $T$: a dataset $\bm{X}^n$ representing the evolution of the system without anomalies (\emph{normal}), and a dataset $\bm{X}^a$ of anomalous evolution.
 The goal of OUAD is to identify a mathematical model $\pazocal{M}$ approximating the evolution of $\bm{X}^n$, and then to detect anomalies \emph{online} as $\bm{X}^a$ is being collected, by only analyzing its discrepancy with respect to $\pazocal{M}$.

 In this paper, $\pazocal{M}$ is a \emph{causal model} detected with any causal discovery algorithm.
 As outlined in Algorithm \ref{alg:ouad}, we preliminarily filter time series in $\bm{X}^n$ via subsampling according to their main frequency components (Lines 3-4), and remove nearly constant signals to focus only on relevant temporal variations for causal discovery (Lines 6-8).
 We then apply PCMCI\footnote{We use the implementation of PCMCI available at \href{https://github.com/jakobrunge/tigramite.git}{https://github.com/jakobrunge/tigramite.git}.} to $\bm{X}^n$ (Line 10).

-To measure CMI, we assume linear dependency between variables and their parents, and compute Pearson correlation coefficient $c^n_{i,j,\tau}$ between $X^j$ and its parent $X^i$ with delay $\tau$.
+More specifically, to measure CMI we assume linear dependency between variables and their parents.
+Hence, computing Equation \eqref{eq:FullCI} resorts to finding Pearson correlation coefficient $c^n_{i,j,\tau}$ between $X^j$ and its parent $X^i$ with delay $\tau$.
 We denote the matrix of coefficients as $\pazocal{C}^n \in \mathbb{R}^{N\times N\times \tau_{max}}$.
 Under the common assumption of Gaussian error distribution \cite{runge2018causal}, the CMI test is considered valid only when the p-value is below $0.05$.
 The linear dependency assumption can be relaxed, and more complex CMI tests can be integrated in PCMCI, e.g., based on parametric regression or k-nearest neighbors \cite{runge2018conditional}.
 From our experiments, linearity is a sufficient assumption to capture main aspects of the causal model underlying data.
 Furthermore, it is more computationally convenient for the online phase of OUAD, as explained below.

-Once the causal model $\pazocal{M}$ is acquired, we filter relevant causal links by selecting only the ones with coefficient $c^n_{ij\tau}$ higher than the average over the whole $\pazocal{C}^n$ (Lines 11-13).
+Once the causal model $\pazocal{M}$ is acquired, we empirically filter relevant causal links by selecting only the ones with coefficient $c^n_{ij\tau}$ higher than the average over the whole $\pazocal{C}^n$ (Lines 11-13).
 Then, in the \emph{online phase}, we progressively collect $\bm{X}^a_t$ over time (Line 17).
 Analyzing each time series $X^j \in \bm{X}^a_t$, from $\pazocal{M}$ its causal connections to other variables should be represented as:

 We then compute Pearson coefficients between $x^j_t$ and all lagged variables such that $c^n_{ij\tau} \neq 0$ (Lines 20-27).

 This results in a new matrix of coefficients $\pazocal{C}^a_t = \{c^{at}_{ij\tau}\}$, acquired from the stream of time series in $\bm{X}^a_t$.
 We then compare $\pazocal{C}^a_t$ vs. $\pazocal{C}^n$, computing the error $\left| c^{at}_{ij\tau} - c^n_{ij\tau} \right|$.
 Whenever this error is greater than a predefined threshold $\Bar{e}$, it means that the causal link between $X^j$ and $X^i$ with delay $\tau$ is broken, and an anomaly alarm is raised, returning the set of broken causal links (Lines 28-31).
 In this paper, we empirically choose a different threshold\footnote{The threshold value was tuned to maximize OUAD accuracy.} $\Bar{e} = \Bar{e}_{ij\tau} \ \forall j,i=1,\ldots,N, \tau=1,\ldots,\tau_{max}$: